-The SOLLVE team focuses on delivering a high-quality robust implementation of standard compliant OpenMP, possibly with extensions, as part of the LLVM compiler infrastructure; developing the LLVM BOLT runtime system to exploit lightweight threading for scalability and interoperability with MPI; and creating a validation suite to ensure that quality implementations of OpenMP are being delivered.
+The SOLLVE team focuses on delivering a high-quality robust implementation of standard compliant OpenMP, possibly with extensions, as part of the LLVM compiler infrastructure; and creating a validation suite to ensure that quality implementations of OpenMP are being delivered.
 The team directly interacts with end users to understand and consolidate their application software needs, allowing users to drive and prioritize features in the OpenMP standard and its implementations.
 To deliver appropriate mechanisms for closing functionality and performance gaps, the SOLLVE team also engages with key vendors and the broader OpenMP community.
 Through these different kinds of interactions, SOLLVE ensures that the best possible solutions to exascale application challenges will be adopted in new versions of the standard and its implementations.

 Do you have issues with your OpenMP off-loading applications and need technical support?
 If so, ECP SOLLVE hosts LLVM/OpenMP dedicated office hours every two weeks (beginning Wednesday, March 30, 2022), from 10:30 a.m. to 11:30 a.m. central time.

 Join the sessions on your computer or mobile app.